 This section is structured as follows.
-First, a set of key principles for decision making is developed based on the analysis that has come before.
+First, a set of key principles for decision making is developed based on the analysis of main issues that has come before.
 This is followed by suggested short- and long-term measures to improve the performance of port hinterland flows.
 The section finishes by highlighting the importance of achieving international solutions to overcome traditional nationalistic tendencies to achieve the highest levels of coordination in policy responses from all parties involved.
 Throughout the discussion in this section recommendations for the future direction of policies relating to port hinterland connections are discussed.
-Specific policy recommendations for UNECE are shown in bold italics.
+Specific policy recommendations and issues for further consideration are shown in bold italics.
 In the main, these recommendations are focused on improving the efficiency and sustainability of hinterland movements within to the existing paradigm of international supply chains.
-The discussion in this section is focused in the main on the European and Central Asian parts of the UNECE region; North America is generally excluded as a result of its geographical separation from the rest of the UNECE countries and the different transport operating environment that pertains in the US and Canada.
+The discussion in this section is focused in the main on the European.
+Caucasus and Central Asian parts of the UNECE region; North America has not focused strongly in the study as a result of its geographical separation from the rest of the UNECE countries and the different transport operating environment that pertains in the US and Canada.
+However, some recent research of patterns and hinterland development models used in North America has been taken into account.

-8.2 Key principles
+9.2 Key principles